Local entities are subject to an income tax rate of 30% for fiscal year 2019 and 25% as of fiscal year 2020.

 The general corporate income tax rate is 21%.
 A reduced tax rate of 17% applies to the first EUR 15,000 of taxable profits of small and medium-sized enterprises.

 A state surcharge is levied on taxable profits at the following rates: 3% for profits over EUR 1.5 million up EUR 7.5 million; 5% on profits over EUR 7.5 million up to EUR 35 million and 9% on profits exceeding EUR 35 million.

-A municipal surcharge is levied on taxable profits on rates up to 1.5%, depending on the municipality.
+A municipal surcharge may be levied on taxable profits at rates up to 1.5%, depending on the municipality.

 Romanian legal entities can be subject of one of the following tax systems: